iDoMeteor/eslint-config-meteor/README.md

 To install this via NPM:

->$ npm install -g eslint-config-meteor.
+>$ npm install -g eslint-config-meteor

 To use it, create a .eslintrc with the following in it (or add to your existing, not sure how that will go for you tho :>):